rutopio/Glyphs-Plugins-and-Scripts/Script-WrongOverlappingPathsDetector/README.md

 It is commonly found when we use `Reconnect Nodes` to split one shape into two.
 The glyph will have blank intersections if the condition is unresolved.

+Most problems can be solved by applying `Path > Correct Path Direction`, but a few cannot, that's why I read this script.

 A Chinese version is contained below.